Efficient Mining of Low-Utility Sequential Patterns: Introduction

 \section{Introduction}

 \IEEEPARstart{W}ith the advent of big data, the demand for processing large-scale datasets and extracting valuable knowledge has increased significantly.
 Data mining and analytics \cite{chen2002data} have emerged as crucial technologies for uncovering essential knowledge from diverse data sources.
-Pattern mining \cite{han2001prefixspan,han2004mining} has been widely applied to identify meaningful patterns, including itemsets \cite{agrawal1993mining,tung2025mining,chen2025toward}, sequences \cite{agrawal1995mining,qiu2021efficient,dong2018rnsp,gan2019survey}, and rules \cite{gan2023anomaly,zhu2024targeted}.
-Among these, early studies on sequential pattern mining (SPM) focused primarily on sequence's frequency.
+Pattern mining \cite{han2001prefixspan,chen2024towards} has been widely applied to identify meaningful patterns, including itemsets \cite{li2022frequent,tung2025mining,chen2025toward}, sequences \cite{agrawal1995mining,qiu2021efficient,zhang2021tkus,gan2019survey}, and rules \cite{gan2023anomaly,zhu2024targeted}.
+Among these, early studies on sequential pattern mining (SPM) focused primarily on the sequence's frequency.
 However, frequency alone may overlook other important aspects, motivating the development of utility-based SPM \cite{yin2012uspan,gan2020proum,wang2018incremental}.
+Although numerous utility-based SPM algorithms have been proposed, existing research has largely focused on high-utility sequential pattern mining (HUSPM) \cite{shie2011mining,lan2014applying,alkan2015crom}, while low-utility sequential pattern mining (LUSPM) remains underexplored.
+It is important to note that low utility does not imply low importance.
+In practice, utility reflects quantitative contribution (e.g., economic profit or accumulated value) rather than informational significance.
+Low-utility patterns often correspond to rare or subtle behaviors that deviate from dominant patterns and may indicate anomalies, security threats, system faults, or abnormal biological processes.
+For example, in intrusion detection, individual malicious login attempts may have low utility but form suspicious sequences in specific orders; in genomic analysis, low-expression DNA/RNA subsequences may reveal abnormal regulatory mechanisms.
+Such patterns are typically filtered out by threshold-based HUSPM methods, highlighting the need for dedicated LUSPM techniques.
+Despite its practical and theoretical importance, to the best of our knowledge, no dedicated algorithms have been developed for LUSPM.
+Therefore, this paper presents the first systematic study of LUSPM, formally defining the problem and proposing effective techniques to discover low-utility yet information-rich sequential patterns.
+Nevertheless, this task poses several fundamental challenges.